seanpreston/quaderno-api/sections/expenses.md

 You can set the estimate state by passing the `state` attribute, but bear these considerations in mind:

-* The `paid` state is only reachable by adding a `payment` and it is also final so you cannot overwrite it unless you remove the associated payments.
+* The `paid` state is only reachable by adding a `payment` to the expense and it is also final, so you cannot overwrite it unless you remove the associated payments.

 ### Create an attachment during expense creation